RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 ## Back to Rust

-Rust does not allow uninitialized variables (static or non-static).
+Rust does not allow uninitialized static variables.
 So, the data, bss section may contain either initialized or zero-initialized static variables.
-Also, **since assembly is generated after compiling the Rust code and the assembly must contain static variables in special sections the static variable must be initialized at compile time**.
+Also, **since assembly is generated after compiling the Rust code and the assembly must contain static variables in special sections, the static variable must be initialized at compile time**.

-This does not mean you cannot have static variable which stores a state which can only be known at runtime.
+This does not mean you cannot have static variable that stores a state which can only be known at runtime.
 This just means that you need to initialize static with compile-time known state or value.
-We can easily store a value which can only be known at runtime using `enum` (variant) or something like `Option<T>`, setting them to a compile-time known value and then updating again later at runtime.
+There is an easy way to store a value that can only be known at runtime utilizing a `enum` (variant) or something like `Option<T>` by setting them to a compile-time known value and updating them later at runtime.

 ```rust
 // Ok - initialized with compile-time known state/value.